brianhouse/sound_art/NEXT.md

 replace `dac~` with `output~` in synthesis lecture

-For future, listen to all the exercises, but just play them all in a row without commentary or critique.
-If it's 1 minute, that's just 13 minutes. make them 30s, and you've got just 8 minutes. that's worth doing. can follow that with a few followups for students that have questions for other students.

 emphasize `loadbang` earlier

 missing help files for some objects

 add comport install to sensors lecture

-For those of you that still cannot load .m4a files into Audacity, you'll need to install the FFMPEG libraries for Mac (https://lame.buanzo.org/lame_64bit_osx.pkg) or PC (https://lame.buanzo.org/ffmpeg-win-2.2.2.zip).
-Do this and then restart Audacity, and the import should work.
-If not, let me know and we can work through it during office hours.

 ### new